Second Generation in Europe, What is at Stake For Better Future For All

-Looking at the young people born in our countries from families of second generation migration coming from non-EU countries or with at least one parent of non-EU origin – though the terminology is not precise and often ambiguous –their partial integration still faces obstacles and challenges to be overcome in order to provide them with the necessary skills to achieve a successful integration.
-I am thinking i.e. about the importance of youth participation in the promotion of active citizenship, their social inclusion and their contribution to the overall development of democracy.
-In order to best succeed in this difficultdefy, we should better prepare our schools and teachers on how to best to cope with such a very delicate challenge with multiple impacts.
-This is why, given its transnational implication at EU-level, despite education is a national competence, it should be rethought since it will keep on representing a growing preoccupation of both national and EU policy-makers.
+Looking at the young people born in our countries from families of second-generation migration coming from non-EU countries or with at least one parent of non-EU origin – though the terminology is not precise and often ambiguous –their partial integration still faces obstacles and challenges to be overcome in order to provide them with the necessary skills to achieve a successful integration.
+I am thinking i.e. about the importance of youth participation in the promotion of active citizenship, their social inclusion, and their contribution to the overall development of democracy.
+In order to best succeed in this difficulty, we should better prepare our schools and teachers on how to best cope with such a very delicate challenge with multiple impacts.
+This is why, given its transnational implication at the EU level, despite education is a national competence, it should be rethought since it will keep on representing a growing preoccupation of both national and EU policy-makers.